-In October 2018, I published a commentary in Nature which synthesizes many of the key points in the guide below.
+In October 2018, I published a commentary in Nature which introduces key ideas I share with every instructor I coach on integrating drawing into field and lab courses.
 You can view that open-access commentary here.

 “Close observation is the first step in any scientific inquiry, and to my mind, there is no better way to observe than to try to draw what you are looking at.” – Barrett Klein